 2. Artificial Intelligence

-3. Green Energy
+5. Green Energy

 Whether you’re starting a business in green energy or investing in one, it’s important to consider how the solution can be adopted by the mass market.
-Having a sound business case, a plan to bring the technology to market and a strategy to encourage adoption is the key to achieving long-term success.
+Having a sound business case, a plan to bring the technology to market and a strategy to encourage adoption is key to achieving long-term success.

-5. Environmental, Social and Governance
+6. Environmental, Social and Governance

 While making ESG investments, you should strike a balance between ethics and performance.
 Also, keep in mind that the definition of “socially responsible” can be subjective.
 Some companies claim to be socially responsible but in practice, they may not meet your expectations.
 Therefore, it’s important to vet your choices before making a decision.

 Because telemedicine is a relatively new discipline, practitioners and technology providers are still ironing out the kinks.
-In particular, with more stringent industry regulations (e.g., Health Insurance Portability and Accountability Act, or HIPAA), it could become increasingly costly to enforce data privacy, control prescription of certain drugs and stay compliant with new guidelines.
+In particular, with more stringent industry regulations (e.g., Health Insurance Portability and Accountability Act, or HIPAA), it could become increasingly costly to enforce data privacy, control the prescription of certain drugs and stay compliant with new guidelines.

 If you decide to enter the industry, be prepared to invest substantially in increasing your team’s capabilities and expertise to stay current with fast-changing regulations, business environment and cybersecurity threats.
 Also, expect some tough competition.
 It’s important to find your unique positioning in the market.

-9. Cloud Computing
+10. Cloud Computing

 As the need to facilitate remote working and real-time collaboration has increased, companies require technologies that will enable work to be done efficiently from anywhere and at any time.
-Coupled with advantages such as scalability, flexibility, and enhanced security, cloud computing is now the de facto solution.
+Coupled with advantages such as scalability, flexibility and enhanced security, cloud computing is now the de facto solution.

-10. Internet of Things
+11. Internet of Things

-Applications for Internet of Things (IoT) devices are growing rapidly.
-Besides IoT’s heavy integration in the consumer electronic market, IoT subsystems such as industrial internet and connected cities are emerging quickly to automate factories and urban areas.
-Meanwhile, digital virtual assistants such as Amazon’s Alexa and Google Assistant are becoming ubiquitous.
+Besides its heavy integration in the consumer electronic market, IoT subsystems, such as industrial internet and connected cities, are emerging quickly to automate factories and urban areas.
+Meanwhile, digital virtual assistants, such as Amazon’s Alexa and Google Assistant, are becoming ubiquitous.

-Choosing the Right Industry to Enter
+Choosing the Right Industry to Invest In Today